BigFloppalikesmen/Search-and-Sort-Program/README.md

 To test the program, we have provided 3 text files with content in them.
 Run the program and follow the instructions.
 To use your own files for the program, make sure to have the text file and program file in the same directory.

+Read the CLI instructions carefully
+When performing Complicated algorithms like binary search you would have to make many choices in the CLI